-- 1-1/2 pounds tomatillos, husks removed
+- 1 ½ pounds tomatillos, husks removed

-- 1/2 large yellow onion, sliced
+- ½ large yellow onion, sliced

-- 1 large jalapeno, halved and seeded
+- 1 large jalapeño, halved and seeded as desired

 - 6 whole garlic cloves, peeled

-- 1/2 bunch fresh cilantro
+- ½ bunch fresh cilantro

-- 1 fresh lime
+- 1 fresh lime, juiced

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees F.

 - Drizzle with 2 tablespoons olive oil and sprinkle salt over the top.
 Roast in the preheated oven for 15 to 18 minutes.
-With an oven mit on, reach in and give the pan a shake every 5 minutes throughout cooking time.
-Roast until tomatillos have softened and are slightly charred.
+With an oven mitt on, reach in and give the pan a shake every 5 minutes throughout cooking time.
+Roast until the tomatillos have softened and are slightly charred.
 Remove from oven and allow to cool for a couple of minutes.